rangat/whAnalysis/README.md

 ### Installation

-To use our tagger we recommend you install simply using git clone
+To use our tagger, we recommend you install simply using git clone

 ```bash
 git clone https://github.com/rangat/whAnalysis.git